YunoHost-Apps/movim_ynh/README.md

 ## Configuration

- * How to configure this app: From an admin panel.
+ * How to configure this app: From an admin panel at this address https://example.com/movim/?admin.
+Username and password are defined during installation.

 ## Documentation